 Credits, 3 sem. hrs.
-Prerequisite(s): Admission to the Doctor of Professional Counseling Degree Program; completion of 24 semester hours to begin the first course in the specialization sequence; successful completion of the earlier course in the sequence in order to continue.
+Prerequisite(s): Admission to the Doctor of Professional Counseling Degree Program; completion of 24 semester hours

-This course will provide the professional counselor with ongoing opportunities to pursue a specialization of personal/professional interest.
-During this first course, the professional counselor will conduct a literature review of basic theoretical constructs and research findings.
-This course builds upon the personal practice theory developed in the Advanced Theories class.
-Specialization seminars are organized according to a sequence of learning contracts.
+This course will provide the professional counselor with ongoing opportunities to pursue a specialization of personal/professional interest and exploration of national trends and professional practices.
+Course activities include a literature review of basic theoretical constructs and research findings related to identified topics.
+This course builds upon the student's personal practice theory, recent professional literature exploration and instruction and guidance of program faculty members.